dokterbob/django-shopkit/README.rst

 months while unrolling subsequent webshop implementations.

-If you are interested in using `django-shopkit` for building your own webshop application, please
-`contact us <mailto:mathijs@mathijsfietst.nl>`_ and we'll see how we can work together in helping you understand shopkit's internals while laying out a documentation trail in the meanwhile.
+If you are interested in using `django-shopkit` for building your own webshop application, please `contact us <mailto:mathijs@mathijsfietst.nl>`_ and we'll see how we can work together in helping you understand shopkit's internals while laying out a documentation trail in the meanwhile.

 More information
 ----------------
-Please refer to the documentation at http://dokterbob.github.com/django-shopkit/.
+Please refer to the documentation on `Read the Docs <https://readthedocs.org/projects/django-shopkit/>`_.